bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Challenge 1 Answer." />
 </p>

-Down here, I&apos;m just going to make a variable, var **submenus**.
-Then assign that to **document.querySelectorAll**, and what I want to get are the **ul, il, ul**.
+Down here, I&apos;m just going to make a variable, var <b>submenus</b>.
+Then assign that to <b>document.querySelectorAll</b>, and what I want to get are the <b>ul, il, ul</b>.
 There we go.
 Because what I want are these unordered lists that are inside the list items that are inside the parent unordered list.
-I&apos;m going to get these, all of these and put them in here, and then I just need a loop for **var i equals 0**, i is less than submenus, dot length, i plus, plus, curly brace.
+I&apos;m going to get these, all of these and put them in here, and then I just need a loop for <b>var i equals 0</b>, i is less than submenus, dot length, i plus, plus, curly brace.
 Now here what we need to do is to put that submenu on each of these.
 I&apos;m going to say submenus dot square bracket i.
-Each one of these, it&apos;s going to go through each one of these and then do **className** equals hide menu.
+Each one of these, it&apos;s going to go through each one of these and then do <b>className</b> equals hide menu.
 Over here it&apos;s hide menu.
 Hide menu, display name, and that should go through and put that class on all of those elements.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->